Target position – real-world research and impact through cross-theme insights

-As the BRC progresses, our patients will become more directly connected to researchers and clinicians through technologies such as smartphones.
+connected to researchers and clinicians through ubiquitous tools such as smartphones,

-This is likely to reveal new patterns of disease that can only be seen through more frequent observation – currently invisible at clinic visits.
-Manchester residents, under the devolution of NHS and local government services will also be able to link their health and care records to other data sources such as air quality sensors in lamp posts.
+This provides a huge opportunity to reveal new patterns of disease and behaviours that can only be seen through frequent observation, and which are currently invisible to the treatment pathways.
+Manchester citizens, under the devolution of NHS and local government services will also be able to link their health and care records to other civic data sources, like air quality sensors.
 The Manchester BRC sits within one of the world’s most ambitious civic data integration projects, with health as a strategic priority.
-The Manchester BRC will leverage these linked data, technologies and public involvement in its biomedical discovery work.
+The theme supports the Manchester BRC to leverage these linked data, technologies and public involvement in its biomedical discovery and translation work.